CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab3.md

       // for javascript
     ```

-2. The generated outcome would look similar to the below image.
+2. The generated outcome would look similar to the below image.Review the code and we can click on **Accept** if the provided suggestion is correct.Else click on **Discard**

    ![](../../media/ex2-reverse-sentence-output.png)